AntoineBlaud/TheCodexRebirth/Readme.md

 ## Performance Insights

-The execution speed of CodexRebirth typically ranges between 200 and 1000 instructions per second.
+The execution speed of CodexRebirth typically ranges between 700 and 1000 instructions per second.
 However, it's important to note that enabling the **symbolic_check** parameter can significantly impact performance.
 It's recommended to disable this feature if achieving a precise equation result is not your primary concern.

 Furthermore, it's worth considering that the choice between running Windows or Linux binaries can influence the performance, and Qiling's loading time on Windows systems is notably slower, which will extend the analysis initiation process.

-*(These performance metrics were obtained using Python 3.8 on a CPU Ryzen 5900HX with a clock speed ranging from 3.3GHz to 4.6GHz.)*
+*These performance metrics were obtained using Python 3.8 on a CPU Ryzen 5900HX with a clock speed ranging from 3.3GHz to 4.6GHz.*

+## Tree View
+**The tree representation has been removed from the plugin because generating it was too slow.** Previously it worked like this:
+- Operation between RealValue and anytype of value (SymValue or RealValue) are string merged into same node
+- Operation between SymValues are tree merged.
+- Even by limiting the number of tree copy, the performance was too slow.

+## Maybe Future Work

+- Print the equation of the current instruction in the output window.

+## What's Next ?

+- Use Dynamic Binary Instrumentation to improve the performance of the tracing engine.
+- Rewrite the backend in C++ to improve the performance of the plugin.
+- Discover a way to easy implement new instructions, or find a project that already implement a lot of instructions and that is compatible with our operation model.
+- Create new views to display :
+    - the taint tree
+    - the call graph as directory/subdirectory with sorted functions, and the ability to group call sequence
+    - the block graph like the call graph
+    - memory view with segment choice, and previsualisation of the memory read and write